2.2 When to Test a Long-Lived Asset (Asset Group) for Recoverability

 - Order cancellations or postponements from major customers, or both.

-- Reduction in vacancy rate or rental income.
+- An increase in vacancy rate or a reduction in rental income.

 - A general economic downturn that is expected to have an impact on the entity.